sam81/pychoacoustics/pychoacoustics/doc/intro.rst

-pychoacoustics manual

-Version 0.2

-Samuele Carcagno

-` <mailto:sam.carcagno@gmail.com>`_

-Copyright ©2012–2014 Samuele Carcagno.
+Copyright ©2012–2014 Samuele Carcagno <sam.carcagno@gmail.com>.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no